philipturner/swift-xtb/README.md

   - The XC functional is often 90% of the maintenance and complexity of a DFT codebase.
 DeepMind's neural network makes the XC code ridiculously simple.
 - [Dynamic precision for eigensolvers](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00983) (2023)
   - Allows DFT to run on consumer hardware with few FP64 units.
-  - Use a solver similar to GOSPEL, except replacing LOBPCG with LOBPCG II.
-This reduces the cost of eigendecomposition (`eigh`) by 27x.
+  - Use steepest descent instead of LOBPCG.
+If mixed precision doesn't work, migrate to LOBPCG II.
 - No pseudopotentials
   - Find an alternative method to increase the grid resolution in atom cores.
   - Most structures in MNT are carbon and hydrogen.
 The increase in electron count is often less than 2x.